lukso-network/network-genesis-deposit-contract/README.md

 ### `tokensReceived` function

 The LUKSO genesis deposit contract has an external `tokensReceived` function.
-This function is meant to be called by the LYXe token smart contract that implements the ERC777 interface.
+This function is meant to be called by the LYXe token smart contract which implements the ERC777 interface.
 It takes as arguments `address operator,address from, uint256 amount, bytes calldata depositData, bytes calldata operatorData.`
 `address operator`, `address from`, `address to`, `bytes calldata operatorData`are unused function parameters.`uint256 amount` is the parameter that defines the amount of tokens sent by the caller (LYXe token contract) and`bytes calldata depositData` is the parameter that is used to send all the bytes related to the deposit.